agile-ts/documentation/docs/packages/core/features/state/Methods.md

 ## `watch()`

-Creates a `callback` function, that observes the State.
+A `callback` that observes the State on changes.
-The provided `callback` will be called on each State value mutation.
+The provided `callback` function will be fired on every State value mutation.
-For instance if we change the State value from 'jeff' to 'hans'.
+For instance if we update the State value from 'jeff' to 'hans'.
 ```ts {1-4}
 const response = MY_STATE.watch((value, key) => {
     console.log(value); // Returns current State Value